 From a line of Kent publicans, Mrs Marshall (as Liselotte first called her future mother-in-law) had spent her entire life in Maidstone, the administrative centre of the south-eastern county dubbed “the garden of England”.
-Until she was introduced to Liselotte, Mrs Marshall had in all probability never met a foreigner or Jew – or, worse still, a foreign Jew.
+Until she was introduced to Liselotte, Mrs Marshall had in all probability never met a foreigner or Jew – nor, perhaps worse still, a foreign Jew.
 In contrast, Peter’s father, Don, had slightly more experience of the wider world.
 He was born in London and as a child moved to various places in Kent with his insurance salesman father.
 For almost all of his working life, he had been employed by the Maidstone & District bus company, starting out as an apprentice draftsman and eventually becoming the chief engineer.
 His work took him across Kent and Sussex, to London and, occasionally, to the Midlands to inspect new vehicles and automotive parts.

-Although Edith and Don had both left school at the age of 14, they were proud that their “bookish” son attended the highly competitive Maidstone Grammar School and that, prior to being sent to India for military service, he had secured an Oxford University scholarship place.
+Although Edith and Don had both left school at the age of 14, they were proud that their “bookish” son attended the highly competitive Maidstone Grammar School and that, prior to being sent to India for military service, he had secured an Oxford University scholarship.
 Mr and Mrs Marshall believed that all this would serve Peter well for a management career (Dunlop was praised for offering sound prospects) and, despite the passage of time, they maintained a hope that he would marry Rosemary, the next-door neighbours’ daughter.

 * * *

 Liselotte arrived in England on 28 August 1953, travelling from New York, via Le Havre, to Southampton on the Île de France steamship.
 Initially she stayed with friends and relatives in London, while Peter returned to his childhood home in Maidstone.
 In September he moved to Bristol to start his new job, with Liselotte joining him later in the year, although they did not live together until they married.
 This was Liselotte’s first time in Europe since she left Switzerland seven years earlier bearing “Stateless” travel documents.
 Now she was free to travel as an American citizen, the holder of a newly-issued green passport.
-Liselotte would remain an American for only a few years, until the U.S. authorities rescinded her citizenship – the second time in her life that she was denaturalised.
+Liselotte would remain an American for only a few years, until the United States’ authorities rescinded her citizenship – the second time in her life that she was denaturalised.

 After her miserable introduction to England, Liselotte spent an uncomfortable month in Germany – a country that she had not set foot in since she was a child and where she had absolutely no remaining personal connections – to finalise her claim for a German restitution payment.
 From there she travelled to Switzerland, where she could once again enjoy being amongst friends.
-Rather reluctantly, Liselotte returned to England in November and on 23rd December she married Peter in Bristol.
+Liselotte returned rather reluctantly to England in November, and on December 23rd she married Peter in Bristol.
 Mr and Mrs Marshall did not attend the wedding.